Symo-Stuart/DVD_Rental_Store_MySQL_Project/README.md

 My partner and I want to come by each of the stores in person and meet the managers.
 Please send over the managers’ names at each store, with the full address of each property (street address, district, city, and country please).

 #### `Thought Process`
 - We need to select the full name of the manager from the staff table.
 Then, we need to select the address information from the address table.
-We can perform an inner join to join both tables for the result output.
+We can perform an inner join to join the tables for the result output.

 #### `Query 1`
 <img src="https://github.com/Symo-Stuart/DVD_Rental_Store_MySQL_Project/blob/main/Query%201.png">